lidaof/vg-docs/usage.rst

 Identifying Strains of Interest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If users pre-select strains and add them to their cart from the data table, they can see where their strains of interest fall within the tree.
+If users pre-select strains and add them to their cart from the data table, they can see where their strains of interest fall within the tree (please keep in mind that for SARS-CoV-2, only strains housed in Nextstrain will be available for viewing in the tree view).
 As an example below, the following tracks have been added to cart:

 .. image:: _static/use18.png